 Malign Foreign Talent Recruitment Programs

-UO researchers who receive federal funding may not participate in a malign foreign talent recruitment program per 42 USC 19232: Malign Foreign Talent Recruitment Program Prohibition and per federal sponsor requirements.
+Researchers with federal funding are prohibited from participating in malign foreign talent recruitment programs under 42 USC 19232: Malign Foreign Talent Recruitment Program Prohibition and federal sponsor regulations.

 Problematic Obligations or Activities

-• Unauthorized transfer of intellectual property, materials, data, or other nonpublic information
+• Unauthorized transfer of intellectual property, materials, data, or non-public information

-• Establishing a lab or forming a company in a foreign country in violation of terms and conditions of a federal research award
+• Establishing a lab or company in a foreign country in violation of a federal research award

-• Accepting a faculty position or undertaking any other employment or appointment in violation of terms and conditions of a federal research award
+• Accepting an outside faculty position, appointment, or employment in violation of a federal research award

-• Committing a specified amount of time to work for the foreign institution
+• Committing time to work for a foreign institution

-• Engaging in work that overlaps or duplicates a federal research award
+• Work that overlaps or duplicates a federal research award

-• Applying for or receiving research funding from the foreign government that would be awarded to the foreign institution
+• Applying for or receiving research funding from a foreign government that would be awarded to the foreign institution

-• Requirement to omit acknowledgement of the foreign institution or any U.S. federal research sponsors
+• Omitting acknowledgement of the foreign institution or any U.S. federal research sponsors

-• Requirement to not disclose participation in the program, position, or activity to the University of Oregon or the U.S. federal government
+• Hiding participation in the program, position, or activity to the University of Oregon or the U.S. federal government

-• Conflict of Commitment: Having a conflict of interest or commitment contrary to a federal research award
+• Having a conflict of interest or commitment contrary to a federal research award

 Types of Compensation